 The other day, a Facebook fan wrote in with the following question: “I love my pets, but still eat meat.
 What’s wrong with that?”
 And I offered the following response, breaking it down into five key points:

-- When we bestow upon some animals love and empathy and other animals disdain or indifference, it reveals more about our own prejudices than about the intrinsic worth of the species we are judging.
-Laws prevent us from discriminating against our fellow humans based on race, color, religion, sexual preference, or gender, but there are no laws protecting animals from our discrimination and exploitation against them.
+- Justice.
+When we bestow upon some animals love and empathy and other animals disdain or indifference, it reveals more about our own prejudices than about the intrinsic worth of the species we are judging.
+Laws prevent us from discriminating against or enslaving our fellow humans based on race, color, religion, sexual preference, or gender, but there are no laws protecting animals from our discrimination and exploitation against them.